-2. Coverage testing of signal strength shall be conducted using a calibrated spectrum analyzer for:

-- (a) Three grid areas per floor.
-The three grid areas to be tested on each floor are the three grid areas with poorest performance in the acceptance test or the most recent annual test, whichever is more recent; and - (b) Each of the critical areas identified in acceptance test documentation required by Section 510.5.3, or as modified by the fire code official, and

-(c) One grid square per serving antenna.

-3. The test area boundaries shall not deviate from the areas established at the time of the acceptance test, or as modified by the fire code official.
+- 2. Coverage testing of signal strength shall be conducted using a calibrated spectrum analyzer for: - (a) Three grid areas per floor.
+The three grid areas to be tested on each floor are the three grid areas with poorest performance in the acceptance test or the most recent annual test, whichever is more recent; and - (b) Each of the critical areas identified in acceptance test documentation required by Section 510.5.3, or as modified by the fire code official, and - (c) One grid square per serving antenna. - 3.
+The test area boundaries shall not deviate from the areas established at the time of the acceptance test, or as modified by the fire code official.
 The building shall be considered to have acceptable emergency responder radio coverage when the required signal strength requirements in 510.4.1.1 and 510.4.1.2 are located in 95 percent of all areas on each floor of the building and 99 percent in Critical Areas, and any non-functional serving antenna are repaired to function within normal ranges.
-If the documentation of the acceptable or acceptable to the fire code official, the radio coverage verification testing described in 510.5.3 shall be conducted.
+If the documentation of the acceptance test or most recent previous annual test results are not available or acceptable to the fire code official, the radio coverage verification testing described in 510.5.3 shall be conducted.